How are Dental Crowns and Fillings Different?

 The dental crown procedure takes two appointments.
 During your first dentist appointment, your dentist will remove enough enamel so the crown won’t appear bulky.
 Next, your dentist will take dental impressions to send to the lab where your crown will be made.
 To protect your tooth in the meantime, your dentist will place a temporary crown.

 When you come back for your second appointment, your crown will be ready.
-After checking the size, color, and shape of the crown, your dentist will replace the temporary crown with the permanent tooth restoration.
+After checking the size, color, and shape of the crown, your dentist will replace the temporary crown with permanent tooth restoration.
 If you practice good oral hygiene, there’s no reason why your dental crown can’t last for years to come.

 When to Choose a Cavity Filling

 Fillings let you keep more natural tooth enamel than crowns.
 During your appointment, your dentist will remove decayed tooth matter and fill the hole with amalgam or composite resin.
 For front teeth that show when you smile or talk, your family dentist may recommend composite fillings.
-Unlike silver fillings, these white filings match the color of your tooth enamel.
+Unlike silver fillings, these white fillings match the color of your tooth enamel.
 Silver amalgam fillings, on the other hand, are durable enough to be used on back teeth and are typically covered by insurance.

 If you have a toothache, call your emergency dentist as soon as possible.
 The longer you ignore tooth pain, the less chance your dentist will be able to restore your tooth with a simple filling.
 Unlike dental crowns, cavity fillings take one appointment.